John Hagee, prominent megachurch pastor, ill with COVID-19

-The 80-year-old pastor received the diagnosis Friday and was recovering after the illness was detected early, Matt Hagee said during Sunday morning services at Cornerstone Church.
+The 80-year-old pastor received the diagnosis Friday and was recovering after the illness was detected early, Matt Hagee said during Sunday morning services at Cornerstone Church in San Antonio.

 John Hagee founded a ministry that the church says now has 22,000 members.
 His sermons are broadcast throughout the United States and Canada and livestreamed online.